-The curves plotted in Fig. \ref{fig_7} present the isotherms --- the dependence of the pressure on $\bar{y}$, which is equivalent to the dependence on the density $\bar{n}$, see (\ref{oct}), calculated from (\ref{22}) for a number of fixed values of $p$.
+The curves plotted in figure \ref{fig_7} present the isotherms --- the dependence of the pressure on $\bar{y}$, which is equivalent to the dependence on the density $\bar{n}$, see (\ref{oct}), calculated from (\ref{22}) for a number of fixed values of $p$.

-\section{Concluding Remarks}
+\section{Concluding remarks}

-In this work, we proved the existence of multiple thermodynamic phases at the same values of the extensive model parameters -- temperature and chemical potential.
+In this work, we proved the existence of multiple thermodynamic phases at the same values of the extensive model parameters --- temperature and chemical potential.
 In contrast to the approach of \cite{LebP}, we deal directly with thermodynamic phases in the grand canonical setting.
 To the best of our knowledge, this is the first result of this kind.